 Blind Care

 Ground blinds take a lot of abuse.
-Many hunters leave their ground blinds up for the entire season, and months of rain, snow, wind, and UV rays from the sun can take a toll on your blind.
+Many hunters leave their ground blinds up for the entire season, and months of rain, snow, wind, and UV rays can take a toll.
 All quality blinds come with stakes for each of the four corners as well as rope to anchor the hubs, so they don’t fold in.
-After the season, take down your blind, and spray it down with a garden hose, removing insects, and dirt.
+After the season, take down your blind and spray it down with a garden hose.
 Always make sure your ground blind is dry before storing it over the off-season so it doesn’t mold or mildew.

 Tree Stand Care